vsemionov/boomerang/rest_offline_pkg/README.md

 ```
 **NOTE:** This is required because the set of viewset mixins in this package override *get_queryset()* to chain-manipulate the queryset of each mixin, and the "base" queryset is defined with this attribute.
 If you override *get_queryset()* to perform per-request queryset manipulation, you **must** call the superclass's method and start from its result.

-6. Configure the expiry delay of deleted objects in *settings.py*:
+6. Configure the expiry delay of deleted objects in *settings.py* (optional):
 ```
 REST_OFFLINE = {
     'DELETED_EXPIRY_DAYS': 30,
     ...
 }
 ```
-You can use `None` or `0` for unlimited.
+You can use `None` or `0` for no expiry.
+The default is no expiry.

 Your viewsets will now:
 * accept minimum and maximum modification timestamp arguments (*since* and *until*) for their list endpoints